 This insurance option from AARP is one that would not go up in terms of premium rates until every 5 years.
 This policy starts at $100,000 of insurance and could go beyond that based on the arrangements and policy you settle with the organization.
 In addition to that, you will not have to worry if you have any underlying conditions or not.
 You will still be qualified granted that you will not be physically examined, just an interview as to why you want to get the insurance package.
 Once you get the policy, you will be hedged for a lifetime in contrast to others that only limit the extent of “term life” insurance to 80.

 Extra Protection Term Life Insurance

-In addition to the insurance benefits you get from these policies, you will also enjoy shopping discounts from stores linked to the organization, discounts from hotels, inns and suites such as the La Quinta for traveling enthusiasts, as well as medical benefits such as prescription glasses, refills to medications and alike.
-The used to offer a long-term care insurance plan but it was cancelled in 2013 according to this source.
+In addition to the insurance benefits you get from these policies, you will also enjoy shopping discounts from stores linked to the organization, discounts from hotels, inns, and suites such as the La Quinta for traveling enthusiasts, as well as medical benefits such as prescription glasses, refills to medications and alike.
+They used to offer a long-term care insurance plan but it was canceled in 2013 according to this source.
 Too bad, I hear it was a good policy with reasonable premiums.